nikki44k/Bondex_QA_Task/Bondex_QA_Task/bug_report_2.md

 ![Bondex Footer](images/Bondex_Footer.png)
 3. Under “Get the app” or anywhere in the Bondex WebPage, click on the “Google Play” button
 ![Google Play Button Selection](images/Google_Play_Button_Selection.png)
+4. Confirm that the Google Play tab, where you can download the Bondex app, opens after clicking the "Google Play" button

 **Expected Result:**
 User is redirected to the Google Play Store page for Bondex.